RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 		- delete_logs.html (to allow user to delete their own log posts)
 - Install Allauth for sign in, sign up and sign out tenplates with-  pip3 install django-allauth
 	- Install crispy-forms to add styles to Django account templates with-  pip3 install crispy-bootstrap5
+- Intensive Manual Testing and Validation checks of each page and codes written
 - Final Deployment steps

+**Future Tasks**
+- Automated Testing (due to time restraint, I couldn't perform them)
+- Email verification and password recovery settings

 ## User Story Management
 To manage the User Stories for the project, Github Project was created with Kanban board, which can be seen [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).